 A clean environment is important

 Germs can cause infections and are found on your skin and clothing.
-Antiseptic solutions can kill germs where regular soaps cannot.
-Carefully wash and dry your hands as instructed by your healthcare provider before handling your catheter to help protect it and your exit-site from germs.
+Antiseptic solutions can kill germs whereas regular soaps cannot.
+Carefully wash and dry your hands as instructed by your healthcare provider before handling your catheter to help protect it and your exit site from germs.

 Treatment: Connecting and disconnecting

 Prepare your work area

 The work area where you do your PD treatment should:

 - Be well lit

 - Be free of clutter